-Name of Consent Holder: Contact Energy Limited PO Box 10742 Wellington 6143 Decision Date (Change): 8 July 2016 Commencement Date (Change): 8 July 2016 (Granted Date: 25 May 1994)
+8 July 2016

+8 July 2016 (Granted Date: 25 May 1994)

-Consent Granted: To discharge stormwater from the operation of a power station site into the Kahouri Stream Expiry Date: 1 June 2028 Review Date(s): June 2022 and in accordance with special condition 10 Site Location: Stratford Power Station, 167 East Road, Stratford Grid Reference (NZTM) 1713640E-5645680N & 1713757E-5645561N Catchment: Patea Tributary: Kahouri Piakau a.
+Consent Granted: To discharge stormwater from the operation of a power station site into the Kahouri Stream

+Review Date(s): June 2022 and in accordance with special condition 10

+Site Location: Stratford Power Station, 167 East Road, Stratford

+Grid Reference (NZTM) 1713640E-5645680N & 1713757E-5645561N

+Piakau

+For General, Standard and Special conditions pertaining to this consent please see reverse side of this document a.
 The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.

-General condition